alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Once vector serialization was optimized by using `sun.misc.Unsafe`, some LSH queries were actually slower than exact queries, and the profiler indicated the system spending the majority of its time in this query and its related classes.

-Here's an excerpt from [Elastiknn Issue #76](https://github.com/alexklibisz/elastiknn/issues/76) from June 2020:
+Here's an excerpt from [Github issue #76](https://github.com/alexklibisz/elastiknn/issues/76) from June 2020:

 > ...
 I figured out that the biggest bottleneck for the various LSH methods is the speed of the Boolean Query used to retrieve vectors matching the hashes of a query vector.
 > For example: on the ann-benchmarks NYT dataset (~300K 256d vectors), you can compute about 4.5 exact queries per second (with perfect recall).
 Once you switch to LSH, you can barely get over 2 queries per second with recall over 0.8.
 Most of that time is spent executing the boolean query.
 So you would have to get a dataset well into the millions to beat the exact search, and the breaking point is likely well over 1 second / query.